 Placental and Breast Milk Passage

-Placental passage of elvitegravir has been evaluated in three studies.
-The largest study of elvitegravir PK and safety observed that elvitegravir crossed the placenta well with a median cord to maternal plasma ratio of 91%.
-Median elvitegravir elimination half-life in neonates was 7.6 hours, similar to that in non-pregnant adults.
-Cobicistat concentrations were low in cord blood and were not detected in the plasma of any neonates.2 Similar results were seen in the 2 smaller series of women from the United States and Europe and in several case reports.4,5 No data are available on human breast milk transfer of elvitegravir.
+Placental passage of EVG has been evaluated in three studies.
+The largest study of EVG PKs and safety observed that EVG crossed the placenta well, with a median cord-to-maternal-plasma ratio of 0.91.
+Median EVG elimination half-life in neonates was 7.6 hours, similar to that in nonpregnant adults.
+COBI concentrations were low in cord blood and were not detected in the plasma of any neonates.2 Similar results were seen in the two smaller studies of women from the United States and Europe and in several case reports.4,5 No data are available on the human breast milk transfer of EVG.